 Ascending the peak takes determination and lots of energy, but the plant life and views of the island make it worth every step.

 4. Taman Negara – Malaysia

-Considered to be the world’s oldest rain forest, Taman Negara is a dense ecosystem of plant life.
-Trekking through the jungle, walking through the top layer of the trees on the world’s largest canopy, and spotting wildlife are the beautiful attractions.
+The beautiful attractions are trekking through the jungle, walking through the top layer of the trees on the world's most extensive canopy, and spotting wildlife.